Medically Managed Detox

 - The length of time they have been drinking for,

-- Their overall health – physically and cognitively,
+- Their overall health – physical and cognitive

 - What the withdrawal symptoms are like